 Homemade Gummies: The Authentic Way

-But what if you do want to make a batch of gummies that could pass for Haribo Gold-Bears?
+But what if you do want to make a batch of homemade gummy bears that could pass for Haribo Gold-Bears?
 Then it’s time to check out this post from The Food Hacker, Todd Wilbur.
 Frankly, we think you ought to read his post regardless, because it’s hilarious.

 Wilbur’s recipe is similar to Sweet Pete’s, with two crucial differences.
 One, he uses corn syrup in addition to the sugar in the flavored gelatin powder.
 If you read our post about the secrets of sorbet, you may already know why using corn syrup is a smart move.
 Corn syrup doesn’t have the sharp, angular crystals of granulated sugar.
 Your liquid mixture will be smoother, and your gummies will be softer and chewier.